brianchirls/popcorn-inception/README.md

 ### Loading up Popcorn events ###

+To load up Popcorn events on other plugins that synchronize with the spawned media, pass them as an array on the `events` parameter.
+Each event is an object like what is normally passed to Popcorn, but with the additional `_type` parameter to specify which plugin to use.

+	popcorn.inception({
+		start: 0,
+		end: 10,
+		url: 'videos/myvideo.webm',
+		id: 'subclip'
+		events: [
+			{
+				_type: 'subtitle',
+				start: 2,
+				end: 6,
+				text: 'Hello world!'
+			}
+		]
+	});

+In the above example, the optional `id` parameter is added, which sets the id on the `<div>` containing the video.
+The subtitle event inside has the `target` parameter set by default to that container element, so it is possible to leave it out, even though most Popcorn plugins require it.
+However, it is possible to override the default and set the `target` to whatever you want.

+Since Popcorn Inception works like any other plugin, it is possible to embed compositions within compositions, as many levels deep as your computer can handle.

+	popcorn.inception({
+		start: 0,
+		end: 10,
+		url: 'videos/one.webm',
+		events: [
+			{
+				_type: 'inception',
+				start: 2,
+				end: 8,
+				url: 'videos/two.webm',
+				events: [
+					{
+						_type: 'inception',
+						start: 0,
+						end: 6,
+						url: 'videos/three.webm',
+						events: [
+							{
+								_type: 'subtitle',
+								start: 1,
+								end: 5,
+								text: 'Hello world!'
+							}
+						]
+					}
+				]
+			}
+		]
+	});

 ### Animation ###

 Popcorn Inception is built with *Popcorn Base*, so any CSS styles can be set on the element containing the media as options on the event, and most of these can be animated with optional keyframes.
 See [detailed instructions](https://github.com/brianchirls/popcorn-base/#animate-param-options).